vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

 require('jsdom-global')()
 ```

-This adds a browser environment to Node, so that `vue-test-utils` can run correctly.
+This adds a browser environment to Node, so that Vue Test Utils can run correctly.

 ### Picking an Assertion Library